Our Priorities in Detroit

 - Enterprise Advisors consulting services ($916,000)

-- A Rose Fellowship that empowered an up and coming architect to work on cutting edge design projects in the affordable housing sector ($270,000)
+- Jonathan Rose Fellowship – architects working on cutting edge design projects in the affordable housing sector ($270,000)